Join the UHCL Police Department Team

 Step 2: Screening - Applicants are screened to ensure they meet minimum requirements as posted in the job description.
 Applicants who do not meet minimum requirements will be advised at this stage of what requirements they are lacking.

-Step 5: Exam - Complete and Submit Personal History Statement - Police Department
+Step 4: Complete and Submit Personal History Statement - Police Department will send

-will send applicants a Personal History Statement packet to be completed within five
+applicants a Personal History Statement packet to be completed within two weeks.
+Applicants

 *Candidates applying for a supervisor position will also be required to complete and pass an assessment center.

-Step 7: Background Investigation - Police Department conducts investigation of applicant backgrounds.
+Step 6: Background Investigation - Police Department conducts a background investigation.

-Step 8: Review of Background Investigation - Police Department Command Staff will review the background with investigators and determine whether the applicant will move on to the next step.
+Step 7: Review of Background Investigation - The Chief of Police, or designee, will review the background with investigators and determine whether the applicant will move on to the next step.

 i.
-If no conditions are required for the position, Steps 10 and 11 will be skipped.
+If no conditions are required for the position, Steps 9 and 10 will be skipped.